networknt/light-doc/content/tutorial/eventuate/todo-list/rest-command.md

 description: ""
 categories: []
 keywords: []
-slug: ""
+menu:
+  docs:
+    parent: "tool"
+    weight: 30
+weight: 30
 aliases: []
 toc: false
 draft: false
 ---

-In this step we are going to generate a command side restful microserivce.
-The model-config for this service can be found at model-config repo.
+In this step we are going to generate a command side restful microservice from scratch.
+The model-config for this service can be found at [model-config][] repo.

 Let's first checkout model-config repo from github.